MOSTAFA-MANSOUR72/Bridge/README.md

     - Add, update, delete, and retrieve products.
     - Filter products by category, seller, or brand.

+- **Product Review Management**:
+    - Add, update, and delete product's reviews.
+    - Retrieve paginated reviews for a product by id.

 - **Category Management**:
     - Add, update, delete, and retrieve categories.
     - Support for parent-child category relationships.